hyperspy/hyperspy/doc/user_guide/io.rst

 h5USID files also support parameters or dimensions that have been varied non-uniformly.
-This capability is important in several spectroscopy techniques where the bias is varied as a `bi-polar triangular waveform <https://pycroscopy.github.io/pyUSID/auto_examples/beginner/plot_usi_dataset.html#values-for-each-dimension>`_ rather than linearly from the minimum value to the maximum value.
+This capability is important in several spectroscopy techniques where the bias is varied as a `bi-polar triangular waveform <https://pycroscopy.github.io/pyUSID/auto_examples/beginner/plot_usi_dataset.html#values-for-each-dimension>`_ rather than uniformly from the minimum value to the maximum value.
-Since HyperSpy Signals expect linear variation of parameters / axes, such non-uniform information would be lost in the axes manager.
+Since HyperSpy Signals expect uniform variation of parameters / axes, such non-uniform information would be lost in the axes manager.
 The USID plugin will default to a warning when it encounters a parameter that has been varied non-uniformly: